August 17, 2020 15 min read

 In both human and animal studies, histidine functioned in maintaining normal levels of hemoglobin, the protein responsible for delivering oxygen from the lungs to the tissues of the body.

-Urocanic acid, produced through histidine, is a major absorber of ultraviolet (UV) radiation.
-This protects skin cells from damage.
+Urocanic acid, produced through histidine, is a major absorber of ultraviolet (UV) radiation, which protects skin cells from damage.

 Additionally, it is converted to histamine, a messenger molecule involved in immunity, digestion, and sexual function.